jsndyks/veloclubdevis/README.md

 Actually, given the contrast and shape I'd like the text rearranging on the back panel.
 <br/> Can you do it like this - bigger VIS above the smaller words?

+This redesign also reduces the size of the background print a little to get more of the range of colours in - from light yellow to dark purple.
+The initial design just goes from orange to pink

 <img width="80%" src="2022/2022exportPDF/png/velo club jersey 2022.v4.SHORTS.v3.crop.900.png"/>

 [velo club jersey 2022.v4.SHORTS.v3.crop.pdf](2022/2022exportPDF/velo%20club%20jersey%202022.v4.SHORTS.v3.crop.pdf)